 THEA tracks laws and regulations that affect home schooling families in Tennessee both directly, through its network of affiliated organizations, and by carefully listening to families from Tennessee who are involved in home education.
 Changes in home school freedoms may come from international groups like the United Nations, from Federal legislation or regulation, from State legislation or regulation, or from local initiatives within your county or city.

-When you see something that affect your freedom to home school, please notify your local THEA Area Coordinator or your THEA area President.
-Each of the eight chapters of THEA has a web site with contact information on them.
+When you see something that affects your freedom to home school, please notify your local THEA Area Coordinator.
+Each of the eight chapters of THEA has a web site with contact information on them HERE.

 Nashville, TN – In 2001 the position of THEA Reporter was formed at the annual Board meeting of the Tennessee Home Education Association and since that date THEA has hired a THEA Reporter to monitor the activities of each General Assembly with three primary responsibilities, as follows: